payolapayments/payola/README.md

 There are also two optional methods you can implement on your sellable:

 * `redirect_path` takes the sale as an argument and returns a path.
 The buyer's browser will be redirected to that path after a successful sale.
+This defaults to `/`.
 * `currency` returns the currency for this product.
-Payola will default to USD.
+Payola will default to `usd`.

 When people buy your product, Payola records information in `Payola::Sale` records and will record history if you have the `paper_trail` gem installed. **It is highly recommended to install paper_trail**.